duanyanteng/some-stars/README.md

 *   [lobehub/sd-webui-lobe-theme](https://github.com/lobehub/sd-webui-lobe-theme) - 🅰️ Lobe theme - The modern theme for stable diffusion webui, exquisite interface design, highly customizable UI, and efficiency boosting features.

-*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design AI chat framework.
-Supports Multi AI Providers( OpenAI / Claude 4 / Gemini / Ollama / DeepSeek / Qwen), Knowledge Base (file upload / knowledge management / RAG ), Multi-Modals (Plugins/Artifacts) and Thinking.
+*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern design AI chat framework.
+Supports multiple AI providers (OpenAI / Claude 4 / Gemini / DeepSeek / Ollama / Qwen), Knowledge Base (file upload / knowledge management / RAG ), Multi-Modal (Plugins / Artifacts / MCP) and thinking.
 One-click FREE deployment of your private ChatGPT/ Claude / DeepSeek application.

 *   [dzhng/deep-research](https://github.com/dzhng/deep-research) - An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
 The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.